jackyor/llm/README.md

 # llm
 I use groq to access Mixtral 8x7b llm model.
 Reason of choosing groq is the api is easy to create in Hong Kong and free of charge.
-The temperature of the model is 0 for ensuret the reproducibility.
+The temperature of the model is 0 to ensure the result is reproducible.

 Demo video: https://youtu.be/Q3V-Cvy4oZ8